RTChou/DGEclustering/README.md

 #### Step 3: Prepare expression and annotation datasets for clustering
-Expression dataset: choose the desired dimensions <br> Annotation dataset: choose the number of GO terms for optimal clustering <br> Number of group: choose the number of group for optimal clustering <br>
+Expression dataset: choose the desired dimensions <br> Annotation dataset: choose the number of GO terms for optimal clustering <br> Number of groups: choose the number of group for optimal clustering <br>
 ``` r
 # expression dataset
 ## show column names for dat